Take Your Marketing Performance Management Over the Finish Line

 Marketing Performance Excellence – Best Practice 10: Resolve to map the customer journey and use powerful personas

-Armed with your deep understanding of the customer you can create powerful personas, map the customer journey and use this information to engineer the customer buying pipeline, create experience maps, and synch content and channels accordingly.
+Armed with your deep understanding of the customer, you can create powerful personas, map the customer journey, and use this information to engineer the customer buying pipeline, create experience maps, and sync content and channels accordingly.

 Commit to Your Customer’s Journey for Your Happily Ever After

-Step Into Your Customers Shows to Create Exceptional Experience
+Step Into Your Customers’ Shows to Create an Exceptional Experience

 Are You Losing Your Customers Along the Way?